Morwenn/cpp-sort/docs/Measures-of-disorder.md

 ## Other measures of disorder

-Some additional measures of disorder have been described in the literature but do not appear in the partial ordering graph.
+Some additional measures of disorder have been described in the literature but do not appear in the partial ordering graph, or are not provided in the library.
 This section describes some of them but is not an exhaustive list.

 ### *DS*